g76r/jmxsi/README.md

 make
 ```

-There are no dependencies apart from the JVM.
+There are no runtime dependencies apart from the JVM, bash and usual unix utils.

 Secondary tools
 ===============